-ENGLISH 11 English 11 builds on the foundational literary skills developed in English 9 and English 0121 1 CREDIT 4.0 GPA SCALE 10.
-This course allows additional opportunities for the analysis of literature and nonfiction while promoting critical thinking as students analyze supplementary texts from the anthology, including seminal historical documents.
-Students will take part in novel studies with culminating projects to support each novel.
-An emphasis will be placed on preparing students for post-secondary endeavors.
-Students will engage in academic writing that will focus on analysis and critical thinking, providing space for students to work collaboratively with their peers, practice presentation skills, and participate actively in peer-driven academic discussions.
-Grade level: 11 AP ENGLISH LANGUAGE AND COMPOSITION 0122 1 CREDIT AP English Language and Composition course cultivates the reading and writing skills that students need for collegiate success and for intellectually responsible civil engagement This course guides students in becoming curious, critical, and responsive readers of diverse 5.0 GPA SCALE texts and becoming flexible, reflective writers of texts addressed to diverse audiences for 3 RMU CREDITS POSSIBLE THROUGH ECIHSA CSEN 1020: Argument & Research (3 CR) diverse purposes.
+AP English Language and Composition course cultivates the reading and writing skills that students need for collegiate success and for intellectually responsible civil engagement.
+This course guides students in becoming curious, critical, and responsive readers of diverse texts and becoming flexible, reflective writers of texts addressed to diverse audiences for diverse purposes.
 The reading and writing students do in this course will deepen and expand their understanding of how written language functions rhetorically to communicate writers' intentions and elicit readers' response in particular situations.
-This course cultivates the rhetorical understanding and use of written language by directing students' attention to writer/reader interactions in their reading and writing of various formal and informal genres (e.g. memos, litters, advertisements, political satires, persona narratives, scientific arguments, cultural critiques, research reports.)
-Students wil encounter and evaluate pieces of literature with primary and secondary sources.
+This course cultivates the rhetorical understanding and use of written language by directing students' attention to writer/reader interactions in their reading and writing of various formal and informal genres (e.g. memos, litters, advertisements, political satires, personal narratives, scientific arguments, cultural critiques, research reports.)
+Students will encounter and evaluate pieces of literature with primary and secondary sources.
 This course requires significant reading and writing outside of class.
 Students will be required to take the Advanced Placement exam at the end of the course.

+Prerequisites: 85% or higher in English 10, Honors English 10 or College English 11, teacher recommendation

+NOTE: This course will have a summer reading and writing requirement; students should check with the teacher before they leave school for the summer.

+PROFESSIONAL & TECHNICAL COMMUNICATIONS

+0130 1 CREDIT

+4.0 GPA SCALE

-Prerequisites: 85% or higher in English 10, Honors English 10 or College English 11, teacher recommendation Grade level: 11, 12 NOTE: This course will have a summer reading and writing requirement; students should check with the teacher before they leave school for the summer.
-PROFESSIONAL & TECHNICAL This course offers an intensive study of professional and technical communication skills COMMUNICATIONS essential for success in both academic and workplace settings.
-Students will develop proficiency in written, verbal, and digital communication, focusing on clarity, 0130 1 CREDIT professionalism, and audience awareness.
-Key topics include crafting professiona 4.0 GPA SCALE documents such as e-mails, reports, instructions, and memos; understanding how to determine validity of resources; and creating impactful presentations.
+This course offers an intensive study of professional and technical communication skills essential for success in both academic and workplace settings.
+Students will develop proficiency in written, verbal, and digital communication, focusing on clarity, professionalism, and audience awareness.
+Key topics include crafting professional documents such as e-mails, reports, instructions, and memos; understanding how to determine validity of resources; and creating impactful presentations.
 The course emphasizes understanding workplace expectations, teamwork, and digital literacy.
-Through practical assignments and real-world applications, students will learn to analyze diverse audiences and communicate effectively with both technical and non- technical readers.
+Through practical assignments and real-world applications, students will learn to analyze diverse audiences and communicate effectively with both technical and non-technical readers.
 This course is designed to meet the needs of students pursuing industry certification as well as careers in business and industry.
-Crede Jacob 12